Mount Hutton - Windale

 Table Chart PROFILE FAQ

-Mount Hutton - Windale features high concentrations of lone person households, with a lower-than-average median household size
+Mount Hutton - Windale features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 66.0% of all households, including 22.5% couples with children, 23.2% couples without children, and 18.7% single parent families.
-Non-family households account for the remaining 34.0%, with lone person households at 30.8% and group households comprising 3.1%.
-The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.5.
+Family households account for 66.0% of all households, including 22.5% couples with children, 23.2% couples without children, and 18.7% single parent families.
+Non-family households constitute the remaining 34.0%, with lone person households at 30.8% and group households comprising 3.1%.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households